The charming story of Miskel Spillman, the 80-year-old grandmother who once hosted ‘SNL’

 Her episode took place amid a true golden moment as far as casts go — John Belushi, Dan Aykroyd, Gilda Radner, Bill Murray, Jane Curtin, Laraine Newman and Garrett Morris.

 In one sketch, Spillman played Sharon, the elderly girlfriend of Jeff, a college student played by Belushi, who takes her home to meet his parents.
-Their age gap is not mentioned, but the laughs hinge on the couple trying to convince Jeff’s parents to let them stay in the same bedroom.
+Their age gap is not mentioned.
+The laughs hinge on the couple trying to convince Jeff’s parents to let them stay in the same bedroom.
 It was the ’70s.

 Spillman was accompanied to New York City by her 23-year-old granddaughter, Janine Baker, who joined her on the iconic stage at the end of the episode, when Spillman celebrated the experience.